ieugen/poly-rcf/readme.md

 Clone this repo, change directory to it and then run `clojure -Srepro -M:poly test`

-If all is well, you should see output that contains: `Testing poly-rcf.rcf.src-ns`
+If all is well, you should see output that contains: `Testing poly-rcf.rcf.src-ns` .
+This means your test under `src/` was run as well.

 ```shell